Professional Cookery SVQ2

 What is special about this course?

 This SVQ Level 2 Professional Cookery course is based at the House of Morven, part of the main campus in Thurso which is also home of Flagstones, our training restaurant.
-It is also based at the North Highland College UHI's Burghfield House campus in Dornoch.
+It is also based at the UHI North Highland's Burghfield House campus in Dornoch.

 Added to the practical skills you already have, you will learn more about food production and presentation.
 Full-time students may have the benefit of a work placement to provide practical experience.